Fatty Liver (NAFLD)

 - Drug therapy

-- Surgery –Bariatric surgery is at times recommended for very overweight individuals.
-New options include ReShape – 2 gastric balloons that are placed in your stomach for six months that can assist with weigh loss.
+- Surgery – Bariatric surgery is at times recommended for very overweight individuals.
+New options include ReShape – 2 gastric balloons that are placed in your stomach for six months that can assist with weight loss.